Here’s how much CEOs of striking autoworkers made last year

 In 2022, Stellantis CEO Carlos Tavares is reported to have made $15.71 million (14.9 million euros) and $25 million (23.46 million euros), according to Reuters and ABC News, respectively.

 In Feb.
-2022, Reuters reported that Traveres’ pay fell 14 percent from the previous year.
+2022, Reuters reported that Traveres’ pay fell 14% from the previous year.
 In 2021, he received a 2 million euro retention bonus, which he did not receive last year.
-ABC reported the CEO’s salary was a 77 percent increase over the former CEO Mike Manley’s 2019 pay of 13.28 million euros.
+ABC reported the CEO’s salary was a 77% increase over the former CEO Mike Manley’s 2019 pay of 13.28 million euros.

 Ford